This post may contain affiliate links. Please read my affiliate policy.

 - Swap spinach with the leafy green of your choice.

-- For a smoothie with less natural sugar, swap out 1/2 banana for 1/4 avocado.
+- Reduce sugar by swapping out 1/2 banana for 1/4 avocado.

 I am have diabetes what are low sugar fruits what can I do.